 Each of those friends and family members is calling for your support.
 Already, when one of our own gets sick we visit and nourish him or her.
-This ministry asks for the same mercy for those affected by crime (cf: Matthew 25:35-36).
+This ministry asks for the same mercy for those affected by crime

-Offer and provide your leadership to the disciples in this work.
+Offer and provide your leadership to the volunteers in this work.

-As a leader in your community, you likely know other pastors, churches, faith-based organizations, community-based organizations seeking to address this crisis.
-If there are, you may have not only partners in this work, but could create a prayer circle of similarly concerned pastors who regularly meet and support one another's growth of this ministry.
+As a leader in your community, you likely know other pastors, churches, mosques, temples, faith-based organizations, community-based organizations seeking to address this crisis.
+If there are, you may have not only partners in this work, but could create a prayer circle of similarly concerned faith leaders who regularly meet and support one another's growth of this ministry.

-Just as the process of redemption and reconciliation takes a community of believers to help with reintegration, the enormity of the challenges of reconciliation often requires pastors and institutions to come together to support one another in this healing work.
+Just as the process of redemption and reconciliation takes a community of believers to help with reintegration, the enormity of the challenges of reconciliation often requires faith leaders and institutions to come together to support one another in this healing work.
 This is why we propose the formation of "prayer circles," composed of prison ministries, men's ministries, prayer ministries and outreach ministries to support one another in this work.

 During the Civil Rights Movement, the Rev. Dr. Martin Luther King, Jr. and his staff always sought to organize congregations to work together for change.
 It was their belief that if congregations came together for mutual support in light of the daunting odds before them, they stood a better chance in their move toward social change.
-Churches could work together, pray together (for this is a spiritual calling) and share resources as they approached their mission.
+Churches worked together, prayed together (for this is a spiritual calling) and shared resources as they approached their mission.

-So, too, do we believe that the Civil Rights Movement of the 21st Century requires a coming together of pastors and congregations who are working to support their members affected by the criminal justice system.
+So, too, do we believe that this work Century requires a coming together of faith leaders and congregations who are working to support their members affected by the criminal justice system.

-The pastors and churches can learn from one another in their work.
-Pastors can pray for and support each other as they take on the awesome task of leadership in this ministry.
+The faith leaders and their institutions can learn from one another in their work.
+Faith leaders can pray for and support each other as they take on the awesome task of leadership in this ministry.

-Being part of a cluster of churches -- a "prayer circle of churches"-- strengthens the witness of each congregation, provides a context for accountability between churches, and gives a greater visibility to the initiative in the larger community.
-One church can serve as a lead congregation - a Station of Hope - that can recruit other congregations in the work, that all might grow to be serious agents of reconciliation and redemption.
+Being part of a cluster of faith institutions -- a "prayer circle"-- strengthens the witness of each congregation, provides a context for accountability among them, and gives a greater visibility to the initiative in the larger community.
+One faith institution can serve as a lead congregation - a Station of Hope - that can recruit other congregations in the work, that all might grow to be serious agents of reconciliation and redemption.